 Continuing to ensure consistency of the audit process across the world

 The role of accredited certification bodies and audit training providers such as Bureau Veritas remains critical as supplier approval is required via a benchmarked audit or site audit by a 2nd or 1st party audit.
-Low risk suppliers could still be approved by a questionnaire, as long as supplier traceability systems are tested initially and every three years afterwards.
+Low-risk suppliers could still be approved by a questionnaire, as long as supplier traceability systems are tested initially and every three years afterwards.

 The importance of a product safety and quality culture in the drive to improve transparency and coherence across the food supply chain

-In another new clause introduced in Issue 6 (1.1.2), organisations are reminded of the importance of driving a culture of safety and quality.
+In another new clause introduced in Issue 6 (1.1.2), organizations are reminded of the importance of driving a culture of safety and quality.
 This clause requires sites to set up, execute and review an action plan to improve product safety and quality culture.

 Simplifying the hygiene requirements based solely on risk